Why Do The Girls From One Piece All Look The Same?

 One could argue that Nico Robin also fits this bill.

-I will agree that Robin isn’t a Nami clone, but her look still blends in with the other One Piece girls, ESPECIALLY post-time skip. (bangs! why did her bangs have to go?!)
+While I will agree that Robin isn’t a Nami clone, her look still blends in with the other One Piece girls, ESPECIALLY post-time skip. (bangs! why did her bangs have to go?!)

 Perona’s design stands out in a way that so deviates from the other “pretty” girl character designs, that even if the other women don’t all look EXACTLY alike, Perona’s presence makes them look like Nami clones, compared to her.